 August 28, 2017, marked a significant company milestone for Medrobotics.
 Earlier in the day, the company’s Flex robot-assisted surgery system had been used in the world’s first scar-free robotic colon resection at George Washington University Hospital.
 To acknowledge this achievement permission was given to celebrate at a nearby pub.
 Executives, engineers, and staff rush the front door as they leave to celebrate.
 It’s believed that during this exciting rush the intruder, Dong Liu, slipped in.
 Despite Medrobotic’s policy requiring visitors to sign in, the visitor log for that day contains no record of Liu.
 Did he choose this time to access the building by pure coincidence?
 It’s still uncertain.
 However, in the FBI investigation, it was discovered that Liu had been contacting Medrobotic employees through LinkedIn.

 Protecting Trade Secrets – Lessons Learned

 The experience of Medrobotics and the CEO, Dr. Straface, illustrates the value of a multifaceted approach to security.
-Combine the “human side” with the technological side.
+It’s important to combine the “human side” together with the technological side.
 Two takeaways to consider:

 - The CEO’s personal policy was a defensive strategy.
 Being alert to strangers enhances security.
 Therefore, implement a similar policy.
 By doing so you reduce the risk of strangers slipping in.